-Ride-hailing apps get kids around town when parents are busy
+Ride-hailing apps get kids around town

 A ride-hailing service that caters to youngsters is allowing them to book their own rides when mom and dad are too busy to drive.